alexirpan/alexirpan.github.io/_posts/2023-11-08-neopoints-making-guide.markdown

 </table>

 Overall the leak looks pretty legitimate!
 The simulator consistently overestimates the rate of codestone drops, but this makes sense because it pretends challenger-specific drops don't exist.
-Intuitively, every time you get a challenger-specific drop, you miss out on an arena-wide drop, and codestones only appear in the arena-wide item pool.
+Every time you get a challenger-specific drop, you miss out on an arena-wide drop, and codestones only appear in the arena-wide item pool.
 On average the simulator drop rate is around 89% of the true crowdsourced drop rate, so for upcoming analysis I'll multiply all drop rates from my simulator by 89%.
-(This is like assuming 11% of item drops are challenger-specific, and all such items are worth 0 NP.)
+(In this model, challenger drop rates appear 11% of the time and we assume they're all worth 0 NP.)
 To further simplify things, I'll only count a few major items.

-* The codestones dropped by every arena.
-Usable for pet training.
+* Codestones dropped by every arena.
+Training school currency.
-* The Dubloon coins dropped in Dome of the Deep.
-Usable for pet training.
+* Dubloon coins dropped in Dome of the Deep.
+Training school currency.
-* The Armoured Negg dropped in Neocola Centre.
-Also usable for pet training (gives +1 Defense)
+* Armoured Neggs dropped in Neocola Centre.
+Can be fed to a Neopet for +1 Defense.
-* The Neocola tokens dropped in Neocola Centre and the Cosmic Dome.
-Can be gambled at the Neocola Machine, where you could win a Transmogrification Potion.
+* Neocola tokens dropped in Neocola Centre and the Cosmic Dome.
+Can be gambled at the Neocola Machine, which has a chance of giving a Transmogrification Potion.
-* The Nerkmids from the Neocola Centre and Cosmic Dome.
-Can be gambled at the Alien Aisha Vending Machine, where you could win a Paint Brush.
+* Nerkmids from the Neocola Centre and Cosmic Dome.
+Can be gambled at the Alien Aisha Vending Machine, where has a chance of giving a Paint Brush.
-* The Cooling Ointment from the Frost Arena.
+* Cooling Ointments from the Frost Arena.
 Can cure any disease from your Neopet.

-Using JellyNeo's estimated item prices at time of writing, we can find which arena gives the most profit, assuming 15 item drops per day.
+Using JellyNeo's estimated item prices at time of writing, we can find which arena gives the most profit, assuming you play until you get 15 items.

 <table style="margin-left:auto; margin-right:auto;">
   <thead>